ciur/eugenci.com/_posts/2019-11-19-biggest-files-and-directories-in-linux.markdown

 ---
 layout: post
-title:  "Biggest files and directories in Linux"
+title:  "Biggest Files and Directories in Linux"
 date:   2019-11-19 08:00:00 +0200
 categories: devops
 ---

 When troubleshooting a Linux server, one of the first things to check is system space.
 A simple command:

     df -h